By Bob Pepalis, Izenda

 "Many of the roles, such as architects and developers, will require increased business knowledge, consulting skills, and responsibilities that span the enterprise rather than a narrow functional area, technology, or business unit," Cecere says.

 And he adds that agile methods and DevOps teams will be the defaults.

 Problem Solving Might Attract Women to Computer Science

-Only 61 percent of the girls said they enjoyed math.
-Many believe without a strong math background they can't become programmers.
-But computer science needs problem solving.
+Only 61% of the girls said they enjoyed math.
+Many girls believe a strong math background is the only way she can become programmers.
+But computer science needs problem-solving.
 A good programmer needs more ability with logic than math.
-Software development, analytics and hardware engineering can benefit from this problem solving ability.
+Software development, analytics, and hardware engineering can benefit from this problem-solving ability.

 Wonder Woman Introduced Coding to Teen Girls

 The makers of Wonder Woman shared a message of empowerment through a coding tutorial in a project designed with teen girls in mind,

 Google Play, Made with Code, and Warner Brothers teamed up to create a Wonder Woman themed coding tutorial.
 In the interactive project, girls use introductory programming principles to teach concepts like basic logic, variables, and sequences.
 The principles get introduced through helping Wonder Woman combat obstacles from three scenes in the movie.